-Caritas Singapore Community Council Limited (the "Council") is a company limited by guarantee and registered charity under the Singapore Companies Act, Cap 50 (Registration and Unique Entity No: 200613504D).
+Caritas Singapore Community Council Limited (the "Council") is a company limited by guarantee and registered charity under the Singapore Companies Act, Cap 50 (Registration No: 200613504D).
 The Council was initially registered as the Catholic Social and Community Council Limited under the Charities Act, Chapter 37, in Singapore (Registration No: 02022).
-On 26 August 2008, it formally changed its name to Caritas Singapore Community Council Limited.
+On 26 August 2008, it obtained approval from ACRA to formally change its name to Caritas Singapore Community Council Limited.
 The registered office is at 55 Waterloo Street #09-03, Catholic Welfare Centre, Singapore 187954.

 The Council has established the CSCC Agape Fund ("Agape Fund"), a trust fund governed by a board of six trustees.
-The fund was also registered under the Charities Act, Chapter 37, in Singapore (Unique Entity No: T06CC2001K).
+The fund was also registered under the Charities Act, Chapter 37, in Singapore (Registration No: 02001).
 The objectives of the fund are in line with that of the Council.